cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/file-io.md

 <img src="images/file-preferences.png">

 > #### Generating Pathnames to the Default Folders
-> The functions `infile`, `outfile`, `tmpfile` all take a simple file name (and optionally and type and list of directrories) and generate a full pathname with it, using the location of the default input, output or temporary files defined in the "Files and Folders" preferences.
+> The functions `infile`, `outfile`, `tmpfile` all take a simple file name (and optionally type and list of directories) and generate a full pathname with it, using the location of the default input, output or temporary files defined in the "Files and Folders" preferences.
 >
 > <img src="images/file-in-out.png">